Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/02-loops,funcs/README.md

 7. What are header files and how are they used with `#include`?
 -----------------------------------------------------

+write_mee.c
+This is a function definition for the function write_mee() that prints the characters of a string!.

+put_me.c
+This function prints a character to stdout

+Mayor.h
+This is my header file that'll contains all my function prototypes.

 00-writeme.c
-Is a simple c program that prints "write meeee" and a new line.
+Is a simple c program that calls the fuction write_mee to print "write meeee" and a new line.

+01-alpha_game.c
+This function prototype prints the letters of the alphabeth backwards.